-- CGT roll-over relief is available to MIG investors who received the in-specie distribution, such that no capital gains need arise for MIG investors from the demerger and in-specie distribution; and - it is necessary for MIG investors to make adjustments to the CGT cost bases of their units in MIT(I) and MIT(II), and to record CGT cost bases for their units in SRT and shares in SRL.
+- CGT roll-over relief is available to MIG investors who received the in-specie distribution.
+This means that, if the CGT roll-over relief is chosen by an investor, no capital gains would arise for that investor from the demerger and in-specie distribution; and - it is necessary for MIG investors to make adjustments to the CGT cost bases of their units in MIT(I) and MIT(II), and to record CGT cost bases for their units in SRT and shares in SRL.